Hofls/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Data mining` is a process of discovering patterns in large data sets
 * `Overengineered` - unnecessarily complex product
 * `Vendor lock-in` - dependency on a vendor for products and services, unable to use another vendor without substantial switching costs
 * `Blue-green deployment` - two prod environments, release updates only one (if something goes wrong - you can easily rollback to another one)
+* `Profiling` - runtime analysis of performance and resource usage
 *
     *
     *